 This does not mean that we will understand everything.
 No, we will never understand everything.
 Faith means trusting in God even though we do not always understand.
 We can worship him even when we have doubts (Matthew 28:17).
 Salvation is not an intelligence contest.
 The faith that saves does not come from philosophical arguments that answer every doubt.
 Faith comes from God.
 If we rely on having answers to every question, we are not relying on God.

 The only reason we can be in God’s kingdom is by grace, through faith in our Savior, Jesus Christ.
 If we rely on our obedience, or anything else that we do, then we are relying on the wrong thing, an unreliable thing.
 We need to re-form our faith (allowing God to re-form our faith) into Christ, and him alone.
 Works, even good works, cannot be the basis of our salvation.
 Obedience, even to the commands of Jesus, cannot be our source of assurance.
 Only Christ is trustworthy.

 As we grow in spiritual maturity, we often become more aware of our own sins, and our own sinfulness.
 We realize how far we are from Christ, and this can lead us to doubts, too, that God would really send his Son to die for people as perverse as we are.

-The doubt, no matter how real, should lead us back to greater faith in Christ, for only in him do we have any chance at all.
+No matter how real our doubts, they should lead us back to greater faith in Christ, for only in him do we have any chance at all.
 There is no other place to go.
-In his words and his actions, we see that he knew quite well how perverse we were before he came to die for us.
+In his words and his actions, we see that he knew how perverse we were before he came to die for us.
 The better we see ourselves, the more we see the need to cast ourselves into the mercy of God.
 Only he is good enough to save us from ourselves, and only he will save us from our doubts.